cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/readme.md

 - Enable the *Limit API call rate on a per-key basis*
   - Maximum calls: 5
   - Unit of time: Minute
+- Scroll to the bottom and click *Save*

 ![](images/08-Rate-Limiting.png)

 Now if you execute the command:
 `curl https://1883da9e.us-south.apiconnect.appdomain.cloud/v1 -H "X-IBM-Client-Id: <API_KEY>"`